 Several activities mark the commemoration of International Mother Language Day in South Africa.
 Concerts, language and cultural festivals, and poetry readings form part of the celebrations.
 The day also prompts language workshops and symposiums, encouraging dialogue around linguistic diversity and advocating for language rights.
 International Mother Language Day falls annually on 21 February.

-Facts about Mother Language Day
+Top 8 Facts for 2026 Mother Language Day in South Africa

 In the News and Trending in South Africa for Mother Language Day